August 17th, 2018

 I feel that my words are no more symbolic of influential to people who empathize with my story, than those not in hardship.

-At the moment, I’m flying over the Pacific, to be specific, heading to Hawaii – reminiscing on the time(s) I couldn’t comprehend my complex life.
+At this moment, I’m flying over the Pacific; to be specific, heading to Hawaii – reminiscing the time(s) I couldn’t comprehend my complex life.
 A smile once forced because it was easy, but also taken for granted because life wasn’t easy.

 It would be deceitful to hide it.
 And a lie of omission to not share it.
 So, as black excellence goes, ‘ima let em’ see!

 Back in Jonesboro, LA – I trust that my smile shines as bright as the descendants of Joe, and Mixon’s if you truly know our story.